← Back to blog

 • Protective Entry – Restriction and Notice: Beneficial interests in land must be protected on the register.
 This is done by entry of a restriction (which prevents dealings unless the restriction is complied with) or a notice (which indicates that the land is held on trust and third parties should make enquiries).
 These entries protect equitable interests by alerting purchasers.

 • Overreaching – The Protection of Purchasers: When land is sold by trustees, the equitable interests of beneficiaries are overreached (transferred from the land to the sale proceeds) if the purchase price is paid to two or more trustees or to a trust corporation.
 This protects the purchaser by removing equitable interests from the land.
-Overreaching is a critical concept and is frequently tested.
+Overreaching is a critical concept and is worth revising carefully.

 Exam tip